koendv/paste_dispenser/README.md

 * J1 is the ISP connector for downloading the initial firmware to the atmega microcontroller.
 * J2 connects to an USB to serial adapter (pins +5V, RX, TX, GND) and the footswitch (pins FTSW, GND).
 * J3 is the connector for the stepper motor.
 Both unipolar and bipolar steppers can be connected.
 Connect one coil to pins A1 and A2, and one coil to pins B1 and B2.
 Connect the center tap of unipolar steppers to pin GND.
-* J4 is the OLED display connector.
+* J4 is the connector for the optional OLED display.
+Solder a 4-position female Dupont housing here.

 ## Practice makes perfect